Non-Owner Car Insurance in Texas

 Personal Injury Protection in Texas

 Texas isn’t a no-fault state, but it does handle Personal Injury Protection (PIP) differently than many states.
-In Texas, PIP is commonly included on auto policies unless it is rejected in writing.
-PIP can help cover medical expenses and lost income for you and your passengers, up to the policy limit, regardless of who caused the crash.
+Texas personal auto policies generally must provide PIP unless a named insured rejects it in writing.
+PIP can help cover eligible medical expenses and a portion of lost income for you and your passengers, up to the policy limit, regardless of who caused the crash.[2]

-For non-owner insurance, PIP availability and how it’s structured can vary by insurer.
-Some carriers may offer PIP on non-owner policies; others may not.
-If PIP matters to you, ask directly while quoting and get the answer confirmed before you buy.
+For non-owner insurance, PIP availability and how it is structured can vary by insurer and policy form.
+Some carriers may offer it, while others may handle medical-related coverage differently.
+If PIP matters to you, ask directly while quoting and confirm the coverage in the policy documents before you buy.

 Who Should Consider Non-Owner Car Insurance in Texas